NotWoods/mockk-guidebook/docs/mockito-migrate/when.md

 ## `thenAnswer`/`then`/`doAnswer`

-Mockito allows arbitary callbacks to be used for stubs with the `Answer` interface. `Answer` only contains a single method, so Kotlin allows a function literal to be used instead through [SAM conversion](https://kotlinlang.org/docs/reference/java-interop.html#sam-conversions).
+Mockito allows arbitrary callbacks to be used for stubs with the `Answer` interface. `Answer` only contains a single method, so Kotlin allows a function literal to be used instead through [SAM conversion](https://kotlinlang.org/docs/reference/java-interop.html#sam-conversions).

 ```kotlin
 val mockedFile = mock(File::class.java)